silverbios/cs-mikrotik-bouncer-alt/README.md

 - [ko local](https://ko.build/configuration/)
   or `docker run -p 2112:2112 $(ko build ./cmd/app)` etc
 - maybe mkdocs + gh pages?
-- graceful shutdown, so that adding addresses and firewall is finished?

 - panic on no route to host in docker-compose up :D

+### Not To do

+- graceful shutdown, so that adding addresses and firewall is finished? not needed, in worst case address-list is half populated but not applied to firewall, so the old address list is still active, and when the new process spawns then it will create a new list.

 ## Running